The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Conclusions

 \section{Conclusions}

-Our paper has demonstrated how characteristics of workers, establishments and markets interact to generate strongly heterogeneous earnings losses following job displacement.
-We contribute to a vast literature which documents the severe earnings consequences of job loss.
-Our results show that groups with large negative effects are vulnerable in other economic dimensions as well: they have lower pre-displacement earnings, a higher displacement risk, and much worse counterfactural earnings trajectories than other displaced workers.
-In the literature, many explanations for post-displacement losses have been put forward.
-These have highlighted factors such as firm, industry and occupation-specific human capital, location mobility and aggregate conditions.
-Our results confirm that determinants of earnings losses after displacement are multidimensional, as substantial systematic heterogeneity remains even after conditioning on crucial predictors such as age and schooling, or on the closing establishment.
+The results presented in this paper contribute to the vast displacement literature by illustrating how heterogeneous earnings effects of job loss can be estimated, and how this may help policy makers or caseworkers if they wish to target workers facing particularly adverse effects of job loss.
+Our results show that groups with large negative effects are vulnerable in other economic dimensions as well: they have lower pre-displacement earnings, a higher displacement risk, and much worse counterfactual earnings trajectories than other displaced workers.
+This suggests that job loss leads to accelerated gross earnings inequality, which may motivate well-targeted policy interventions.

+The existing literature discusses many explanations for why post-displacement losses vary, highlighting factors such as firm, industry and occupation-specific human capital, location mobility and aggregate conditions.
+Our results confirm that determinants of earnings losses after displacement are multidimensional, as substantial systematic heterogeneity remains after conditioning on crucial predictors such as age and schooling, or on the closing establishment.
 While older workers with lower levels of general human capital lose more on average, even old and low-educated workers can do better than the average worker if other circumstances are favorable.
-Aggregate demand-side conditions at the local and industry level appear to play an important part in determining the size of losses as workers in urban areas and outside of manufacturing consistently fare better than other displaced workers.
-Our results show that the heterogeneity is too complex to be well-approximated by one-dimensional targeting rules.
-The targeting rule which comes closest to the targeting recommended by the GRF model involves focusing on older workers in routine occupations.
-This is a group which suffers from a combination of detrimental individual and market-level conditions.
+Aggregate demand-side conditions at the local and industry level play an important role as workers in urban areas and outside of manufacturing consistently fare better than other displaced workers.

+The complexity of heterogeneous effects makes policy targeting challenging, but also implies that policy-design details may affect whether or not a policy reaches the intended target group.
+Our results show that targeting on age, education, manufacturing indicators or population density is a substantial improvement over a random allocation if the aim is to target workers with large effects.
+But the overall heterogeneity is too complex to be fully approximated by one-dimensional targeting rules.
+The targeting rule which comes closest to the targeting recommended by the GRF model involves focusing on older workers in routine occupations, which is a group which suffers from both detrimental individual and market-level conditions.